sligodave/sublime_remote_edit/README.md

 Requires scp to be available on the command line

-It's working away but there may be bugs.
+It's working well but there may be bugs.

 While sublime is open the local temp file will remember where it came from, so it'll save back when a save happens.
 However, if you close sublime and open it again, that link is lost.
 So you are left with only a local copy of the file with no knowledge of it's remote source.
 I may change this and record the link in an external file at some stage.

+Closing and reopening the temp file will also break the link it has to it's remote origin.

+Basically, a temp file remembers it's remote origin as long as it remains open and sublime text remains open.

 ## ToDo:

-- ssh directory structure using panel, walk to required file.
-- prompt for alias, then use panel to get file.
-Update panel as user types. '/' means update list with new directory options until file is selected.
+- Update panel as user types. '/' means update list with new directory options until file is selected.

 ## Issues and suggestions: